Turbofan: Low-bypass turbofan

 A high-specific-thrust/low-bypass-ratio turbofan normally has a multi-stage fan behind inlet guide vanes, developing a relatively high pressure ratio and, thus, yielding a high (mixed or cold) exhaust velocity.
 The core airflow needs to be large enough to ensure there is sufficient core power to drive the fan.
 A smaller core flow/higher bypass ratio cycle can be achieved by raising the inlet temperature of the high-pressure (HP) turbine rotor.

 To illustrate one aspect of how a turbofan differs from a turbojet, comparisons can be made at the same airflow (to keep a common intake for example) and the same net thrust (i.e. same specific thrust).
 A bypass flow can be added only if the turbine inlet temperature is not too high to compensate for the smaller core flow.
 Future improvements in turbine cooling/material technology can allow higher turbine inlet temperature, which is necessary because of increased cooling air temperature, resulting from an overall pressure ratio increase.

 The resulting turbofan, with reasonable efficiencies and duct loss for the added components, would probably operate at a higher nozzle pressure ratio than the turbojet, but with a lower exhaust temperature to retain net thrust.
 Since the temperature rise across the whole engine (intake to nozzle) would be lower, the (dry power) fuel flow would also be reduced, resulting in a better specific fuel consumption (SFC).

 Some low-bypass ratio military turbofans (e.g. F404, JT8D) have variable inlet guide vanes to direct air onto the first fan rotor stage.
 This improves the fan surge margin (see compressor map).

 Afterburning turbofan

 Since the 1970s, most jet fighter engines have been low/medium bypass turbofans with a mixed exhaust, afterburner and variable area exit nozzle.
-An afterburner is a combustor located downstream of the turbine blades and directly upstream of the nozzle, which burns fuel from afterburner-specific fuel injectors.
-When lit, large volumes of fuel are burnt in the afterburner, raising the temperature of exhaust gases by a significant degree, resulting in a higher exhaust velocity/engine specific thrust.
-The variable geometry nozzle must open to a larger throat area to accommodate the extra volume and increased flow rate when the afterburner is lit.
-Afterburning is often designed to give a significant thrust boost for take off, transonic acceleration and combat maneuvers, but is very fuel intensive.
-Consequently, afterburning can be used only for short portions of a mission.
+An afterburner is a combustor located after the turbine blades and bypass duct in the jetpipe.
+It has its own fuel system with fuel nozzle rings, flame holders,igniters and a fuel control which ensures the correct nozzle area for the amount of fuel being burned.
+When in operation it raises the temperature of the turbine exhaust gas which increases the exhaust velocity and thrust.
+The exhaust nozzle has to open up to pass the bigger volume of exhaust and prevent the engine from being back-pressured more than when operating with no afterburning.
+Afterburning gives a significant thrust boost for take off, transonic acceleration and combat maneuvers, but uses fuel very rapidly which limits its use to very short periods.